 An Introduction to Bee Keeping 1 Day Course

-Whether you're keen to learn everything you need to know to get you started in beekeeping, or simply interested in honeybees, this fun and interactive experience day will teach you the fascinating secrets of the honeybee and how to keep bees yourself.
-We like to create a 'hands - on' experience so keep it as practical and interactive as possible with only short sessions inside.
+Whether you're keen to learn everything you need to know to get you started in beekeeping, or simply interested in honeybees, this fun and interactive experience will teach you the fascinating secrets of the honeybee and how to keep bees yourself.
+We like to create a 'hands - on' experience so keep it as practical and interactive as possible with only short sessions inside for discussion.

 ABOUT REBECCA & KAI:

 Rebecca has helped run the family bee farm (British honey Producers Ltd) since 2005.
-In 2016, she was the first bee farming apprentice to graduate in the UK on The Worshipful Wax Chandlers Apprenticeship in Bee Farming, sponsored by Rowse Honey (now owned by Valeo foods), The Bee Farmers Association, Sheriff Bee Suits and Defra.
+In 2016, she was the first bee farming apprentice to graduate in the UK on The Worshipful Wax Chandlers Apprenticeship in Bee Farming, sponsored by The Bee Farmers Association, Sheriff Bee Suits, Defra and Rowse Honey (now owned by Valeo foods).

-Her career predominantly focused on rearing Buckfast Queen Bees and Commercial Honey Production until 2019 when her and Kai moved to New Zealand for 6 years.
-She has experience rearing queens at Buckfast Denmark, and rearing thousands of Queens for Alpine Honey Co in New Zealand.
-She has spent time researching Manuka Honey production and enjoyed having an apiary with Kai in Queenstown, South Island.
-She has worked with honeybees in Western Australia in the south of Perth researching Jarrah Honey Production, Pollination of Almond Orchards in the Adelaide Hills, South Australia, and expierence in Urban Bee keeping on the skyscrapers of Sydney - East Australia.
+Her career predominantly focused on rearing Buckfast Queen Bees and Commercial Honey Production until 2019 when her and Kai moved to New Zealand for just over 5 years.
+She has experienced rearing queens at Buckfast Denmark and at Alpine Honey Co in New Zealand.
+She has spent time researching Manuka Honey production and enjoyed having an apiary with Kai in Queenstown in the South Island.
+She has worked with honeybees in Western Australia in the south of Perth researching Jarrah Honey Production, Pollination of Almond Orchards in the Adelaide Hills, South Australia, and experience in Urban Bee keeping on the skyscrapers of Sydney - East Australia.
 Rebecca and her Husband Kai immigrated back to the UK this year to take over the family business British Honey Producers Ltd full time.

 THE BEE BACKGROUND : Our day begins in our family home on the bee farm.
 We will talk to you about our background in bee farming and the experiences we've had around the world with Honey bees.
 We will get to know about the humble honeybee and its fascinating history, You'll learn basic bee biology and all about how bee colonies work.

-MEET THE BEES: It's time to get on your bee suit and meet the bees!
+MEET THE BEES: It's time to get on your bee suits and meet the bees!

-We'll provide everything you need and teach you how to open the hive, recognise the different bees (including how to spot the queen!) and explain what they are doing in different parts of the hive.
+We'll provide everything you need (suits and gloves) and teach you how to open the hive, recognise the different bees (including how to spot the queen!) and explain what they are doing in different parts of the hive.

 * Break for Lunch *